typelevel/frameless/docs/src/main/tut/FeatureOverview.md

 aptTypedDs2.dropTupled('price): TypedDataset[(String,Int)]
 ```

-To drop columns and use a specific schema backed up with a case class use `drop()`.
+To drop a column and specify a new schema use `drop()`.

 ```tut:book
 case class CityBeds(city: String, bedrooms: Int) val cityBeds: TypedDataset[CityBeds] = aptTypedDs2.drop[CityBeds]
 ```

-Often, you just want to replace a single column with a modified value.
+Often, you want to replace an existing column with a new value.

 ```tut:book
 val inflation = aptTypedDs2.withColumnReplaced('price, aptTypedDs2('price) * 2)